Bnext VR Review

-Taking credit for the largest portion of the overall score, the set of tests that comprise our interactiveness metric is by far the most important.
+Taking credit for the largest portion of the overall score, the set of tests that comprise our interactiveness metric is by far the most important for most people.
 Scores were based on the ability of each headset to allow you to interact with your VR environment and the accuracy of the motion tracking.
-Unfortunately, the Bnext delivered an overall terrible performance, earning a 1 out of 10 and the lowest score of the bunch.
+Unfortunately, the Bnext delivered an overall terrible performance.

 There are no buttons on the headset and no hand controllers, restricting you to only passively observing your VR experience.
 However, the motion tracking is alright, as it relies on the phone's sensors, so it is on par with the other Cardboard-style mobile headsets.

-Next up in our review process, Visual Immersiveness accounts for the second largest portion of the overall score at 20%.
-The Bnext delivered a relatively unremarkable performance, meriting a 5 out of 10 overall.
+The Bnext delivered a relatively unremarkable performance here.
 This is based on the sharpness and overall condition of the image shown, if the headset adequately blocked ambient light, and its field of view.

 Plenty of light leaks into this headset, with noticeable amounts around your temples and the bridge of your nose — enough to be decently distracting.
 The resolution of the image is dependent on the phone used, but we found text and images to be crisp and sharp when using a Samsung S8.
-The Bnext also has a decently wide field of view, showing approximately the same amount of our test image as the Gear VR.
+The Bnext has a decently wide field of view to its credit.

-Our Comfort metric comes next, accounting for 20% of the overall score as well.
 We rated each headset on how comfortable it was to wear for long periods of time, whether or not you could easily wear prescription glasses when using the product, and if the headset is breathable enough to keep your face from getting overly sweaty.
-The Bnext delivered another average performance, again earning a 5 out of 10.
+The Bnext delivered another average performance.

-This headset is about the same as the QERY in terms of comfort, offering some padding on your forehead, but exerting a non-trivial amount of pressure on the bridge of your nose.
+This headset offers some padding on your forehead, but exerts a non-trivial amount of pressure on the bridge of your nose.
 The head strap also falls where glasses do, adding to the discomfort.
 Speaking of glasses, there is some room to wear spectacles with this headset, but not much.
 Larger frames may be incompatible.
 However, this headset does have some ventilation, preventing your face from getting overly sweaty.

-Accounting for 15% of the final score for each headset, our User Friendliness metric consisted of rating each product on the difficulty in installing the smartphone and connecting headphones, the possibility of inadvertently hitting buttons on the phone, and if you needed to remove your smartphone from its case to properly use the headset.
-The Bnext did quite poorly, earning a 2 out of 10 for its showing.
+Our User Friendliness metric consisted of rating each product on the difficulty in installing the smartphone and connecting headphones, the possibility of inadvertently hitting buttons on the phone, and if you needed to remove your smartphone from its case to properly use the headset.
+The Bnext did quite poorly in this aspect.

 The Bnext doesn't have any extra space for your phone, forcing you to remove it from its case before you install it in the headset.
 This product also has the most difficult installation process, forcing you to pull out a holder from the headset and clamp the phone into it, then insert the whole assembly back into the headset.
 On top of all that, this clamp tends to press buttons accidentally, interrupting your VR experience.